TLChilton/newsDownloader/README.md

 If you are using a Windows computer simply run the .exe file included.
 The program will prompt you for a name for the file.
 Two temporary PDFs will be created for the individual newspapers, but they will be deleted at the end of the program's execution.

+File names can not contain / or \0